Breakfast in London, dinner in Barcelona

 -

-Although it's the cheapest option, travelling overnight in an ordinary seat is a false economy and not recommended however tight your budget, either for comfort or security.
+Although it's the cheapest option, travelling overnight in an ordinary seat is a false economy.
+It's not recommended however tight your budget, either for comfort or security, unless there's no other option.
 There's no lock on the compartment door, and no staff on duty.
 Think of it as the equivalent (almost!) of sleeping in a shop doorway.
 Always budget for at least the couchette supplement for a comfortable night's journey.
-Some trains have reclining seats (French overnight trains and some Spanish overnight trains), but although better than a normal seat they still don't offer the flat bed and safely locked compartment of a couchette or sleeper.

 |